top of page

 LP Tae is widely known and highly respected for his sacred amulets that have brought many people extreme good luck and great fortune.
 On many occasions, it has been recorded that people wearing LP Tae amulets were unharmed from accidents.
 There were also stories told by many villagers and people from all over Thailand that they were saved from both evil spirits and ghosts after wearing LP Tae amulets.

 Of course, his best-known amulets and statues are Kuman Thong.
-However, LP Tae did learn the knowledge of science and sacred spells from LP Cham.
+However, LP Tae did learn the knowledge of science and sacred spells from LP Chaem.
 Finally, he also knew it from an old book that a senior monk gave it at Wat Gutidiaw, Nakhon Pathom Province, an ancient temple that is now deserted.

 LP Tae wanted to create some of the most efficacious amulets possible, and the raw materials often took years to collect.
 Moreover, all materials were especially collected from many places such as graveyards (soils), deep forests (sacred plants), and businesses most feared to tread.
 This dedication makes his Kuman Thong the most sought-after and powerful, providing protection, fortune, and good luck.